venkateshmantha/HuffmanEncoder/README.md

-# huffman_encoder
+# Huffman_encoder

-Java implementation of Huffman encoding and decoding using priority queues for a class project in Advanced Data Structures.
+Java implementation of Huffman encoding and decoding using priority queues submitted as a class project for the course Advanced Data Structures COP5536 Spring 2017.